JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-wrap-up.md

 * [Kotlin Multiplatform Hands-on: Networking and Data Storage](https://play.kotlinlang.org/hands-on/Networking%20and%20Data%20Storage%20with%20Kotlin%20Multiplatfrom%20Mobile/) guides you through the process of building a simple application for Android and iOS.
-Business logic and data access layers are implemented only once in the shared module, while the UI of both applications will be native.
-The application uses Ktor as an HTTP client for retrieving data, `kotlinx.serialization` to deserialize JSON responses into objects of entity classes, `kotlinx.coroutines` to write asynchronous code, and SQLDelight to generate the Kotlin code from SQL queries to create a type-safe.
+Business logic and data access layers are implemented once in the shared module, while the UI of both applications are native.
+The application uses Ktor as an HTTP client for retrieving data, the `kotlinx.serialization` library to deserialize JSON responses into objects of entity classes, `kotlinx.coroutines` to write asynchronous code, and SQLDelight to generate the Kotlin code from SQL queries to create a type-safe database API.

 * [Building a Full Stack Web App with Kotlin Multiplatform](https://play.kotlinlang.org/hands-on/Full%20Stack%20Web%20App%20with%20Kotlin%20Multiplatform/) teaches the concepts behind building an application that targets Kotlin/JVM and Kotlin/JS by building a client-server